anandyes/Exam70-535/README.md

 ## 6. Design for Operations (10-15%)[^](https://docs.microsoft.com/en-us/azure/#pivot=products&panel=mgmt)
 ### 6.1 Design an application monitoring and alerting strategy
-Determine the appropriate Microsoft products and services for monitoring applications on Azure; define solutions for analyzing logs and enabling alerts using Azure Log Analytics; define solutions for analyzing performance metrics and enabling alerts using Azure Monitor; define a solution for monitoring applications and enabling alerts using Application Insights
+* Determine the appropriate Microsoft products and services for monitoring applications on Azure;
+* Define solutions for analyzing logs and enabling alerts using Azure Log Analytics[^](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-overview);
+* Define solutions for analyzing performance metrics and enabling alerts using Azure Monitor;
+* Define a solution for monitoring applications and enabling alerts using Application Insights
 ### 6.2 Design a platform monitoring and alerting strategy
 Determine the appropriate Microsoft products and services for monitoring Azure platform solutions; define a monitoring solution using Azure Health, Azure Advisor, and Activity Log; define a monitoring solution for Azure Networks using Log Analytics and Network Watcher service; monitor security with Azure Security Center
 ### 6.3 Design an operations automation strategy